 Marianne T. Ritchie, MD is a Gastroenterologist and an Associate Professor of Medicine.
 After graduation from Saint Joseph’s University, she completed her medical degree at Jefferson Medical College (now Sidney Kimmel Medical College) and residency in Internal Medicine at The Lankenau Hospital in Wynnewood.

 Dr. Ritchie then trained in Gastroenterology and Clinical Nutrition at Memorial Sloan Kettering Cancer Center, the world’s oldest and foremost all-cancer hospital.
 She returned to practice at The Lankenau Hospital and was later a faculty member at Temple University Hospital.
 In 2008 she joined the faculty at Thomas Jefferson University Hospital where she now teaches medical students.

-Dr. Ritchie was one of the first female gastroenterologists practicing in the Philadelphia area.
-She has been a leading advocate for over thirty years.
-Ritchie developed the PINK PLUS triple cancer screening program for women, and she also launched the BLUE LIGHTS CAMPAIGN for Colon Cancer Awareness.
+Dr. Ritchie was one of the first female gastroenterologists to practice in the Philadelphia area.
+She has been a leading advocate for cancer prevention and women’s health for over thirty years.
+Ritchie developed the PINK PLUS® triple cancer screening program for women, and she also launched the BLUE LIGHTS CAMPAIGN® for Colorectal Cancer Awareness.

-Marianne is married to Dr. Stuart Gordon.
-They have three children and are avid dog lovers.
-Dr. Ritchie is also a member of national and international medical societies, a board member of the Colorectal Cancer Alliance, and a recognized author and public speaker.
+Dr. Ritchie is a member of national and international medical societies, the former Chair of the Women in GI Committee for the American College of Gastroenterology, and is a recognized author and public speaker.